Celebrate our 50th Anniversary all year in 2026!

 Route 66, the most famous highway in the U.S., celebrates 100 years in 2026.
 The Sunflower Sod Stompers and other South Central clubs will host 5 days of walks celebrating AVA’s 50th, and Rte.
 66 100th birthdays.
 The events are a collection of walks called “Hoofin’ It On Halloween Along Route 66”.
 More details to follow.

-November 6-8 (tentative dates) – Florida (Southeast Region) – 35th Annual Walk Across Florida
+November 6-8 (tentative dates) – Tampa Bay Area (Southeast Region)

 The Suncoast Sandpipers, Mid-Florida Milers, and the Happy Wanderers will celebrate their 35th Walk Across Florida.
 Soon they will be scouting the best locations, hotels and venues for walks and socials.
 More details to follow.